bunk77/OperatingSystemProblem3/readme.txt

 things to do:

 Bun
-	GitHub and trap functions, isr, sysStackSave/Restore if needed timer thread
+	GitHub and trap functions, isr
+	timer thread

 Chris
-	create new types of wrapper structs (PCB and CPU) & (struct waitingQ) IO thread
+	integrate anything missed in Chris's stuff
+	IO thread, other threads or functions?

 Mark
+	finish integrating Chris's stuff (by tonight)
-	by Saturday - redesign problem2 files to work with below restructuring once everyone submits to GitHub, mark will combine everything
+	once everyone submits to GitHub, mark will combine everything

 Paul